aya-saad/aya-saad.github.io/index.md

 -	The International Symposium on Practical Aspects of Declarative Languages (PADL).
 -	The IEEE International Conference on Internet of Things (iThings).
 -	The International Conference of Knowledge-Based and Intelligent Engineering Systems (KES).
+-	The Journal of Applied Sciences.
+-	Fisheries Science & Aquaculture.
+-	Springer Aquaculture International.
+-	Journal of Engineering and Applied Science.